Audience: ClassLink Administrator

 - The user enters their credentials into LaunchPad and it is sent encrypted using TLS/SSL to LaunchPad API servers.

-- The response is sent back to the LaunchPad API servers.
+- The response is sent back to the LaunchPad API servers over the same persistent connection to RabbitMQ.

-- LaunchPad API server returns response to client.
+- LaunchPad API server returns a response to the client.

-Active Directory accounts are automatically provisioned on the first login in LaunchPad provided their groups are configured with access.
+Active Directory accounts are automatically provisioned on the first login into ClassLink provided their groups are configured with access.

 The process for auto-provisioning is the following:

 - A user that has not previously used LaunchPad logs in to their sites custom portal page with their existing Active Directory credentials.

 - LaunchPad validates the user against Active Directory using the LaunchPad Web Service.

 - If the user exists, LaunchPad will verify the group membership with groups configured within LaunchPad.

 - If the user’s groups are configured in LaunchPad, their account is automatically created and they are logged in to LaunchPad.